codeitnav/BuildSafe-AI/README.md

 # BuildSafe AI

-BuildSafe AI is a web-based system that helps software teams identify risks in software requirement documents **before development begins**.
+**BuildSafe AI** is an intelligent, web-based system designed to identify **risks in software requirement documents before development begins**.
-It analyzes informal or incomplete requirements using Generative AI and software engineering principles to detect ambiguity, missing details, unrealistic expectations, and hidden dependencies.
+It helps software teams, students, and researchers detect ambiguity, missing details, unrealistic expectations, and hidden dependencies in requirements using a combination of **software engineering rules** and **Generative AI**.

-The goal is to **prevent software project failures early**, saving time, cost, and effort.
+The primary objective is to **reduce software project failures early in the lifecycle**, saving time, cost, and development effort.

 ---

-## 🚀 Features
+## 🚀 Key Features

-- Upload or paste software requirement text (formal or informal)
+- Upload or paste software requirements (formal or informal)
-- Upload requirement documents in PDF or DOC/DOCX format
+- Support for **PDF**, **DOC**, and **DOCX** requirement documents
-- Automatic text extraction from uploaded documents
+- Deterministic text extraction from uploaded files
-- Text cleaning and preprocessing
+- Automatic text cleaning and normalization
 - Intelligent splitting into individual requirements
+- Rule-based requirement validation
-- AI-based understanding of each requirement
+- AI-powered semantic analysis of each requirement
-- Detection of:
+- Detection of common requirement issues:
-  - Ambiguous or unclear wording
+  - Ambiguity and vague wording
-  - Missing or incomplete details
+  - Missing actors, actions, or constraints
+  - Non-testable or unverifiable statements
-  - Unrealistic or infeasible expectations
+  - Unrealistic performance or scalability expectations
-  - Hidden dependencies between requirements
-- Risk scoring:
+- **Risk scoring**:
-  - Per-requirement risk level
+  - Per-requirement risk (Low / Medium / High)
-  - Overall project risk level
+  - Overall project-level risk
-- Simple explanations of detected issues
+- Clear, human-readable explanations for detected risks
-- AI-generated rewritten requirements that are clearer and developer-friendly
+- AI-generated **improved rewrites** of problematic requirements
+- Persistent storage of analysis history (MongoDB)
+- Export complete analysis reports as **PDF**
-- Dashboard to view past analyses and risk summaries
+- History dashboard to view and revisit past analyses

 ---